 Pasteis de Bacalhau: While this isn’t the easiest of Portuguese recipes, and does take some time and effort, the crispy crunch of that outer crust to get to the salty smooth potato and cod inside is worth it.
 Especially if served with a tall glass of frosty Portuguese cerveja or chilled vinho verde on a hot summer’s day!

 In the end, although I want to suggest that everyone try the traditional Portuguese bacalhau, I can’t help but ask you to remain cautious, as the codfish, due to overfishing, has decreased in numbers by massive amounts.
-Today, it’s estimated that offshore cod stocks are at one per cent of what they were in 1977.
-If we are to preserve the Portuguese heritage, I can only ask that you do a bit of research beforehand, finding the best place to enjoy this delectable dish, but to then savor the myriad of other dishes Portuguese has to offer beyond Bacalhau; whereby allowing everyone to enjoy the same experience well into the future!
-If you’re keen to explore the myriad of savory seafood and fish flavors Portugal has to offer, whether that be an Algarve Oyster Tour or a private Lisbon Food Tour (to name a few), let us know!
+Today, it’s estimated that offshore cod stocks are at one percent of what they were in 1977.
+If we are to preserve the Portuguese heritage, I can only ask that you do a bit of research beforehand to find the best place to enjoy this delectable dish.
+Then savor the myriad of other dishes Portuguese has to offer beyond Bacalhau; thereby allowing everyone to enjoy the same experience well into the future!
+If you’re keen to explore a wide variety of savory seafood and fish flavors that Portugal has to offer, whether that be an Algarve Oyster Tour, Wine tour in Sesimbra or a private Lisbon Food Tour (to name a few), let us know!
 There’s no shortage of memorable dishes to experience!

 Editors note: If you want to learn more about Bacalhau’s history DO NOT MISS the book Cod: A Biography of the Fish That Changed the World by Mark Kurlansky one of our favorites.

 Welcome to Lisbon, a vibrant, multicultural and exciting city that’s just waiting for you to explore